Understanding the Basics of Ski Boots

 Boot flex is a critical aspect of a ski boot's performance.
 It refers to how much resistance the boot provides against forward lean.

-Stiffer flexing boots are generally preferred by advanced skiers for their precision, while softer flex boots can be more comfortable for less experienced skiers.
+A stiffer boot are generally preferred by advanced skiers for their precision, while softer flex boots can be more comfortable for less experienced skiers.
 The flex index is just a guide, and the feel of the flex can vary between different boot manufacturers.

 How to Choose Ski Boots